r-zemblys/irf/README.md

 python run_irf.py irf_2018-03-26_20-46-41 etdata lookAtPoint_EL
 ```

 You can also use custom `--output_dir` parameter if you like, otherwise output folder will be set to `./etdata/lookAtPoint_EL_irf`.

-Note that pretrained models were trained using this exact dataset.
+**!!!** Note that pretrained models were trained using this exact dataset.
+Also note that only approximate saccade and blink events were manually coded for trial `lookAtPoint_EL_S3` and it was not used for training or testing classifier.

 After running the above command you will get messages like: